WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/what-changed-from-v1.0.md

 ## Chain-Agnostic interface

 Previously on v1.0, WalletConnect expected only EVM-compatible Wallets and Dapps to use its protocol to interoperate.
-This assumption however brought its own constraints, which disables other chain ecosystems to meet compatibility and utilize the protocol.
+This assumption however brought its own constraints, which disable other chain ecosystems to meet compatibility and utilize the protocol.

 WalletConnect v2.0 introduces a set of JSON-RPC methods that are permissioned to use within the session's lifetime.
 This means that a Dapp can request a minimum set of methods that requires to meet compatibility with the Wallet, which can be responded with a success or error message when the compatibility is met.
 Additionally, this means that the Dapp can not only determine if the Wallet can sign transactions and/or messages for the chain it needs, but it also can detect support for experimental methods (e.g. eth_signTypedData).
 Finally, the Wallet can upgrade the set of methods it exposes during its session lifetime.